 You will also have to show an adequate work history, meaning you have paid enough in taxes to qualify to receive assistance.
 The minimum amount of time that an individual must work is typically 10 years.
 Note that this can vary depending on your age and disability.

 If you are currently working in some capacity, you are protected under federal law from disability discrimination.
-Your employer must provide any reasonable accommodation to help you complete your job duties.
+Your employer must provide any reasonable accommodation for your medical condition to help you complete your job duties.

 How To Apply for SSDI in Michigan